schmidb/AI-EAF/README.md

 - Develop tailored recommendations based on the framework's principles
 - Create implementation plans that address **all aspects of transformation**
 - Provide ongoing guidance aligned with the framework's **progression model**

+### With the AI-EAF Implementation App
+The [AI-EAF Implementation App](app/README.md) provides a digital platform to guide organizations through their transformation journey:
+- Interactive assessment tools and visualizations
+- Customized transformation roadmap generation
+- Progress tracking and reporting
+- Knowledge repository and collaboration tools
+- Adaptability management for evolving AI capabilities

+## Industry-Specific Adaptations

+While the AI-EAF provides a comprehensive foundation for engineering transformation across organizations, **specific industries may require tailored adaptations** to address their unique contexts, workflows, and challenges.
+The framework is designed to be flexible and can be customized to meet the distinct needs of various sectors.

+Industries with specialized engineering practices, creative processes, or regulatory environments may need to adjust certain aspects of the framework while maintaining its core principles.
+We provide guidance for industry-specific adaptations in the [adaptations](adaptations/) directory, currently including:

+- [Gaming Industry Adaptation](adaptations/gaming-industry.md): Addressing the unique blend of creative and technical processes in game development
+- [Healthcare Industry Adaptation](adaptations/healthcare-industry.md): Navigating regulatory requirements, patient safety concerns, and clinical validation needs
+- [Financial Services Industry Adaptation](adaptations/financial-services-industry.md): Addressing regulatory compliance, fiduciary responsibilities, and risk management requirements
+- Additional industry adaptations will be added based on community contributions and implementation experiences

+Organizations are encouraged to use these industry adaptations as starting points while further customizing the framework to their specific organizational context and needs.

 ## Advisory & Implementation Support